IWA-FQ/.github/profile/README.md

 ## 💡 Main topic

+Hi everyone 🖐 let's see how all of this works !

 This organization was created to do a school Project in the last of a 5-years studying computer science engineering (Polytech Montpellier, France).

 The goal of this project is to create a Linkedin-like application using a microservices architecture.